-yield even more northern and southern lights.
-That's because the sun has reached its solar maximum during its current 11year cycle that could continue through this year. passing and a 49-vard TD pass to Tay Martin with Defensive end Derek Barnett got the ball on a The National Oceanic and Atmospheric Administration's Shawn Dahl urges everyone to stay on top of space weather news, so as not to miss any pop-up, razzle-dazzle shows.
-METEOR SHOWERS The Perseids and Gemiperennial are crowd-pleasers, peaking in August and December, respectively.
+That's because the sun has reached its solar maximum during its current 11year cycle that could continue through this year.
+The National Oceanic and Atmospheric Administration's Shawn Dahl urges everyone to stay on top of space weather news, so as not to miss any pop-up, razzle-dazzle shows.
+METEOR SHOWERS The Perseids and Gemiperennial nids are crowd-pleasers, peaking in August and December, respectively.
 But don't count out the smaller, less dramatic meteor showers like the Lyrids in April, the Orionids in October and the Leonids in November.
 The darker the locale and dimmer the moon, the better it will be for viewing.
 Meteor showers are generally named for the constellation in which they appear to originate.
 They occur whenever Earth plows through streams of debris left behind by comets and sometimes asteroids.
-Tony Pollard early in the fourth and went 36 yards for the TD and a 23-6 lead.

-It was Barnett's second such

-return for a TD this season

-and third of his career.
-He

-Houston Texans From Page 1B

-since relocating from Texas to Tennessee in 1997.
+Houston Texans From Page 1B since relocating from Texas to Tennessee in 1997.
 "It's not a position I ever want to be in again," firstyear Titans coach Brian Callahan said of holding the top overall pick.
 Ryans said he would decide how long his starters played based on how the game went.
 Stroud needed 11 plays and 7:17 on a drive capped with a 2-yard TD pass to Collins for a lead Houston never lost.

-Pro Bowl running back

-Joe Mixon had five carries on that drive, then his day was done.
+Pro Bowl running back Joe Mixon had five carries on that drive, then his day was done.
 Mixon turned cheerleader running down the sideline with a ballcap as Dameon Pierce took his second carry 92 yards for his second rushing TD of the season early in the second quarter for a 13-0 lead.
 Pierce finished with a career-high 176 yards rushing.
 Mixon had 23 yards and surpassed 1,000 for the fifth season in his career.

-One of the biggest cheers from the thin crowd on a rainy, cold day came when former University of Tennessee quarterback Joe Milton's 48-yard TD pass putting the Patriots up 14-7 was shown on the video
+One of the biggest cheers from the thin crowd on a rainy, cold day came when former University of Tennessee quarterback Joe Milton's 48-yard TD pass putting the Patriots up 14-7 was shown on the video board.
 Ka'imi Fairbairn finished the first half with a 27-yard field goal, putting the Texans up 16-3.
 Tennessee gave second-year quarterback Will Levis his 12th start this season.
-Callahan kept his promise to rotate, putting

-Longhorns' first trip to the Cotton Bowl Classic since in veteran Mason Rudolph Jan.
-1, 2003.

-• Jan.
-1, 1944: Texas 7,

-• Jan.
-1, 1946: Texas 40, Missouri 27

-returned for a fumble.
-He botched handoff by Levis to Longhorns in Cotton Bowl From Page 1B

-20, Texas 14 • Jan.
-1, 1953: Texas 16,

-Tennessee 0 • Jan.
-1, 1960: Syracuse

-23, Texas 14 • Jan.
-1, 1962: Texas 12, Ole Miss 7

-• Jan.
-1, 1963: LSU 13, Texas 0

-• Jan.
-1, 1964: Texas 28, Navy 6

-• Jan.
-1, 1969: Texas 36, Tennessee 13

-• Jan.
-1, 1970: Texas 21, Notre Dame 17

-• Jan.
-1, 1971: Notre

-Dame 24, Texas 11

-• Jan.
-1, 1951: Tennessee 30, Texas 6

-also had a sack.
+Callahan kept his promise to rotate, putting in veteran Mason Rudolph to a pair of field goals by Matthew Wright.
+Levis had the better day despite a botched handoff Here are all 23 Cotton • Jan.
+1, 1943: Texas 14, • Jan.
+1, 1944: Texas 7, • Jan.
+1, 1946: Texas 40, Bowl Classic results for the in Arlington.